wikimedia/mediawiki-services-wikispeech-pronlex/README.md

    `install$ bash import.sh ~/git_repos/lexdata ~/wikispeech`

    Imports lexicon data for Swedish, Norwegian, US English and a small test file for Arabic from the [lexdata repository](https://github.com/stts-se/lexdata).
 If the `<LEXDATA-GIT>` folder exists on disk, lexicon resources will be read from this folder.
 If it doesn't exist, the lexicon data will be downloaded from github.

-Please note that the import takes some time to finish.
+   The import takes some time to finish.

 ### III.
 Start the lexicon server